zsteinkamp/steinkamp.us/pages/posts/2017-05-16-the-window-drum-dilemma.md

 layout: post
 title: The Window Drum Dilemma
 date: '2017-05-16 04:40:21'
-categories: post post
-entry:
-  id: 1254
-  source: post
-  data:
-    title: The Window Drum Dilemma
+tags:
+- Nerd
+- Music
-    excerpt:
+excerpt: |
   Ever have a deep bass sound that's stunning in the studio, but falls flat on "regular" speakers?
 Perhaps this post can offer a solution to fix that.
-  created_at: '2017-05-16 04:45:20'
-  updated_at: '2017-05-16 04:55:56'
-  pub_date: '2017-05-16 04:40:21'
-  disabled: 0
 ---

 It was a Thursday night.
 I was sound-making.
 I had an idea to get some sounds from my kitchen.
 Maybe something with a bowl.
 Maybe dropping something on the floor.
 Silverware can make some cool sounds.
 I had my Rode i-XY plugged into my phone.
 The Rode i-XY is a stereo mic with integrated app.
 It records with great detail and clarity, and it's pretty straightforward to move recordings to my computer using FTP (though AirDrop would be even easier).